dinhomathias/Amc/Arbitrary-callback_data.md

 This means two things for you:

 1. If you don't use persistence, buttons won't work after restarting your bot, as the stored updates are lost.
-More precisely, the `callback_data` you will receive is an instance of  `telegram.ext.utils.callbackdatacache.InvalidCallbackData`.
+More precisely, the `callback_data` you will receive is an instance of  `telegram.ext.InvalidCallbackData`.
 If you don't need persistence otherwise, you can set `store_callback_data` to `True` and all the others to `False`.
 2. If you have a number of keyboards that need to stay valid for a very long time, you might need to do some tweaking manually (see below)
 3. When using the `CallbackQueryHandler`, the `pattern` argument can now be either